-- 1. Make sure you properly connected your modem following the instructions that came with your modem and User's Guide. - 2.
-For Windows for Workgroups users, make sure your modem software is configured for the correct COM port and IRQ. - 3.
-For Windows 95 users, make sure you properly installed the modem using the "Install New Modem" selection from the "Control Panel." - 4.
+- 1. Make sure you properly connected your modem following the instructions that came with your modem and System Reference guide. - 2.
+For Windows for Workgroups and Windows NT Workstation users, make sure your modem software is configured for the correct COM port and IRQ. - 3.
+For Windows 95 users, make sure you properly installed the modem using the Install New Modemselection from the Control Panel menu. - 4.
 Refer to the troubleshooting instructions that came with your modem's documentation. - 5.
-If your modem still does not work, contact your modem reseller or manufacturer for further instructions.
+If your modem still does not work, contact your modemeseller or manufacturer for further instructions.